tprasertsup/cs1300-development-website/README.md

     - `sort`: how the items are currently sorted by
     - `cart`: list of items added into cart
     - `viewCart`: whether the collapse cart is displayed or hidden
-    - `total`: the total price of all items in the cart
   - connects changes made in `StoreNavbar.js`, `Cart.js` and `ProductsGrid.js`
 - StoreNavbar
   - a navigation bar at the top of the website